-3. Tattoos for luck and the superstitious
+3. Tattoos for luck and for the superstitious

-This tattoo was placed on the feet or ankles.
-If there was a pig on the left knee and a cock (rooster) on the right foot, then the tattoo signified the old saying: “Pig on the knee, safety at sea.
+These tattoos were worn on the feet or ankles.
+But if there was a pig on the left knee and a rooster on the right foot, then the tattoo signified the old saying: “Pig on the knee, safety at sea.
 A cock on the right, never lose a fight.”